QuantEcon/lecture-source-py/source/rst/wealth_dynamics.rst

 Exercise 1
 ----------

-It was claimed in the discussion above that, when the tail index of the Pareto distribution increases, inequality falls, since a higher tail index implies less weight in the right hand tail.

-In fact, it is possible to prove that the Gini coefficient of the Pareto distribution with tail index :math:`a` is :math:`1/(2a - 1)`.
+For a wealth or income distribution with Pareto tail, a higher tail index suggests lower In fact, it is possible to prove that the Gini coefficient of the Pareto distribution with tail index :math:`a` is :math:`1/(2a - 1)`.